Jayd-1234/Udacity-Self-Driving-Car-Nanodegree/P1-CarND_Lane_Lines/README.md

 **Hough Transform**

 *Wikipedia: [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform#:~:text=The%20Hough%20transform%20is%20a,shapes%20by%20a%20voting%20procedure.)*

-The Hough transform is a feature extraction technique used in image analysis, computer vision, and digital image processing.
+> The Hough transform is a feature extraction technique used in image analysis, computer vision, and digital image processing.
 The purpose of the technique is to find imperfect instances of objects within a certain class of shapes by a voting procedure.
 This voting procedure is carried out in a parameter space, from which object candidates are obtained as local maxima in a so-called accumulator space that is explicitly constructed by the algorithm for computing the Hough transform.

 The Hough transform converts the cartesian representation `(x,y)` of a line `y = mx + b` to the parametric space `(b, m)`.
 However, for perpendicular lines, the slope is undefined.
 Hence, for computational purpose, the parametric space chosen is the polar form of a line (ρ, θ).

 In this plane:

-- Lines are represented as points
+- Lines are represented as points.
-- Points are presented as lines (since they can be on many lines in traditional coordinate system)
+- Points are presented as lines.
-- Intersecting lines means the same point is on multiple lines
+- Intersecting lines means the same point is on multiple lines.

-Therefore, in such plane, we can more easily identify lines that go via the same point.
-We however need to move from the current system to a _Hough Space_ which uses _polar coordinates_ one as our original expression is not differentiable when m=0 (i.e. vertical lines).
-In polar coordinates, a given line will now be expressed as (ρ, θ), where line L is reachable by going a distance ρ at angle θ from the origin, thus meeting the perpendicular L; that is ρ = x cos θ + y sin θ.
+- Straight lines going through a point correspond to a sinusoidal curve in the (ρ, θ) plane.

-All straight lines going through a given point will correspond to a sinusoidal curve in the (ρ, θ) plane.
-Therefore, a set of points on the same straight line in Cartesian space will yield sinusoids that cross at the point (ρ, θ).
-This naturally means that the problem of detecting points on a line in cartesian space is reduced to finding intersecting sinusoids in Hough space.
+- A set of points on the same line will lead to intersecting sinusoids, so our goal is to find such intersecting sinusoids in the Hough Space.

 ![Hough Space](Writeup_images/Hough_space_polar.png "https://miro.medium.com/max/875/1*Cr73Mte5NNgO16D4moKDQg.png")